-The Tax Cuts and Jobs Act imposes a withholding obligation of 10% of the amount realized upon a non-U.S. unitholder's sale or disposition of units.
-The IRS has temporarily suspended the application of the withholding requirements on sales of publicly traded interests, including our units, pending promulgation of regulations or other guidance.
+The Tax Cuts and Jobs Act imposes a withholding obligation of 10% of the amount realized upon a non-U.S. unitholder's sale or disposition of an interest, such as our units, in a partnership that is engaged in a U.S. trade or business.
+The IRS has temporarily suspended the application of the withholding requirements on sales of publicly traded interests, including our units, until 60 days after proposed regulations are finalized.
 Non-U.S. unitholders should consult a tax advisor before investing in our units.